Beginning Modernism (Manchester: Manchester University Press, 2011)

 'Posthuman D.H.
 Lawrence', D.H.
 Lawrence Society, Eastwood, October 2006

 I joined Cardiff Metropolitan University in 2011, and became Professor of English in 2012.
-I teach modern and contemporary literature at undergraduate and postgraduate levels, and lead the Arts and Humanities Research Group within Cardiff School of Education.
+I teach modern and contemporary literature at undergraduate and postgraduate levels, and lead the Arts and Humanities Research Group within Cardiff School of Education and Social Policy.
 My previous full-time positions were at Anglia Ruskin University, the University of Glamorgan, and Liverpool Polytechnic, and I have also taught at the Universities of Kent and Indiana, and for the Open University.
 I was a founding editor of the journal Key Words, and of the interdisciplinary book series Texts in Culture, which was re-published by Manchester University Press in 2013.
 I am now co-editing, with Andy Mousley, the book series New Literary Theory for Routledge.

 I am a specialist in modernism and contemporary literature.
 My main research specialism is in science and literature, dating back to my doctoral research on D.H.
 Lawrence and science.
 I have since published widely on Lawrence, including the 2005 book D.H.
 Lawrence, Science and the Posthuman.
 My interests in science and literature revolve around the theoretical dialogue between humanism and posthumanism, and range from the writing of Darwin to that of the contemporary French novelist Michel Houellebecq.
 My current research projects is a monograph on abstraction as a critical concept in modernism across literature and the arts